How to Avoid Getting Stuck With an RV You Can't Sell

-As many of you who read my articles know that I not only have been an RV enthusiast for more than 50 years, I also have sold travel units and am friends with others who still do.
+- I have been an RV enthusiast for more than 50 years, and I also have professionally and personally sold travel units over the years.

-As a result, I am seeing issues within the industry that are badly damaging consumers.
+As a result, I am seeing serious financial consumer issues within the industry that need to be addressed.

-Today, the average guy who wants to own a unit is
+The average guy who wants to own a unit these days is

 - paying much more than in the past,